OWASP/Go-SCP/src/general-coding-practices/regular-expressions.md

 It is well-known that Regular Expressions are hard to master.
 Sometimes, what seems to be a simple validation, may lead to a [Denial-of-Service][2].

-Go authors took it seriously and, unlike other programming languages, opted by a [RE2][3] implementation for the [regex standard package][4].
+Go authors took it seriously, and unlike other programming languages, the decided to implement [RE2][3] for the [regex standard package][4].

 ## Why RE2